 ArtCenter reserves the right, at its sole discretion, to dismiss students for violations of academic or student conduct policies.

-A Bachelor of Fine Arts (BFA) degree is granted to graduates in the following departments: Advertising; Film; Fine Art; Graphic Design; Illustration; and Photography & Imaging.
-A Bachelor of Science (BS) degree is granted in: Entertainment Design; Environmental Design; Interaction Design; Product Design; and Transportation Design.
+A Bachelor of Fine Arts (BFA) degree is granted to graduates in the following departments: Advertising; Creative Direction; Film; Fine Art; Graphic Design; Illustration; and Photography & Imaging.
+A Bachelor of Science (BS) degree is granted in: Entertainment Design; Environmental Design; Interaction Design; Product Design; Spatial Experience Design; and Transportation Design.

 A Master of Fine Arts (MFA) is granted to graduates in the following departments: Art; Film; Graphic Design; and Media Design Practices.
-A Master of Science (MS) degree is granted in: Environmental Design; Industrial Design; and Transportation Systems & Design.
+A Master of Science (MS) degree is granted in: Environmental Design; Furniture, Lighting, and Fixtures Design; Industrial Design; Spatial Experience Design; and Transportation Systems & Design.
+A Master’s of Design (online) is granted in: Brand Design and Strategy; and Interaction Design.

 To earn a second BFA or BS from ArtCenter, a student must complete a minimum of 60 additional, unduplicated units beyond their initial BFA or BS from ArtCenter and complete all requirements of the second major as determined by the Department Chair.
 Admission to the second degree program is subject to available space and the approval of the Department Chair.